 |Guide Fee (for Candongao peak only)||Php150.00|

+Which mountain peak should you go first?
 It depends.
-Osmeña peak is the nearest among the three, next is Casino and last is Candongao.
-If you are catching a sunrise, you would have to go to the nearest.
-On a different point of view, motorcycle drivers would opt to visit Candongao first since getting to other mountain peaks from there would be faster.
-Also, Candongao peak is the most difficult to trek and the most time consuming among the three.
+Osmeña peak is the nearest from the main road among the three, next is Casino and last is Candongao.
+If you want to catch the sunrise, you would have to go to the nearest.
+On a different point of view, motorcycle drivers would opt to visit Candongao first since getting to the other mountain peaks from there would be faster considering that it is the most difficult to trek and the most time consuming among the three.

 Tips for Campers:

 Bring portable stoves for cooking as bonfires are highly discouraged.
-Pack food, water and extra batteries for your flashlights.
-It gets really dark at the area.
+Pack food, water and extra batteries for your flashlights, it gets really dark at the area.

 - Check the weather forecast before going.
 A muddy and slippery trail on a rainy day can be dangerous.

 - The trek can be exhausting.
 Bring at least 2 liters of water or pack energy-boosting beverages like Gatorade or Pocari Sweat.